51 The Peppertree Café and the Biker Bullies

 ‘Can you sort them out before they sign on?
 Is there an acid test to go by?’

-Young artists and musicians are able to exhibit and perform at Peppertree, whose name refers to trees that grow on a local historical property.
+Young artists and musicians were able to exhibit and perform at Peppertree, whose name refers to trees that grow on a local historical property.

-The café likes to be known for its do-gooder vibes and where one can simply sit back in its rustic industrial décor with sanded-back brick walls, pendant lights and raw plywood hiding a concrete ceiling.
-Patrons can enjoy some contemporary café fare in a chilled environment.
-The menu offers fresh, light fare including soups, cakes and grills as well as takeaway.
+The café liked to be known for its do-gooder vibes and where one could simply sit back in its rustic industrial décor with sanded-back brick walls, pendant lights and raw plywood hiding a concrete ceiling.
+Patrons could enjoy some contemporary café fare in a chilled environment.
+The menu offered fresh, light fare including soups, cakes and grills as well as takeaway.

 Unsure how kosher certain foods were and how politics went down in this neck of the multicultural woods, looking for clues, I jotted down ‘Pork Eating’ on a serviette and asked her ‘How do you feel about serving this here?